yugabyte/yugabyte-db/docs/content/latest/deploy/multi-dc/async-replication.md

 * Catching up an existing stream where the target has fallen too far behind.

 {{< note title="Note" >}}
-In order to ensure that the WALs are still available, below steps need to be performed within the cdc_wal_retention_time_secs gflag window.
+In order to ensure that the WALs are still available, the steps below need to be performed within the cdc_wal_retention_time_secs gflag window.
 If the process is going to take more time than the cdc_wal_retention_time_secs, you have to set [cdc_wal_retention_time_secs](../../reference/configuration/yb-master/#cdc-wal-retention-time-secs) flag to a higher value.
 {{< /note >}}